1992 World Series: Composite box

-Series overview & aftermath
+Series overview and aftermath

 Game 6 would be both last games for both pitchers of record with their respective teams.
 Jimmy Key joined the New York Yankees for 1993 and would eventually return to the World Series with them against the Braves in 1996, pitching in two games and, as he had in this series, winning the clinching Game 6.
 He would retire in 1998 after two seasons with the Baltimore Orioles.
-Charlie Leibrandt would pitch one more season with the Texas Rangers in 1993, retiring following a 9-10 campaign and a torn rotator cuff.
+Charlie Leibrandt would pitch one more season with the Texas Rangers in 1993, retiring following a 9–10 campaign and a torn rotator cuff.

 David Cone, the starter for the decisive Game 6, would also leave Toronto to join the Kansas City Royals for 1993; he would eventually return to the Blue Jays in a trade in 1995, then be traded to the Yankees that same year.
 Like Key, he was on the 1996 team that defeated the Braves in the World Series, having started and won Game 3; Cone would win three more World Series in his career afterward.

 Although Mike Timlin pitched in the majors for another sixteen seasons after this, his save in Game 6 was his only career postseason save.
 He would win three more World Series as a player, one more with the Blue Jays and two with the Boston Red Sox before retiring after the 2008 season.

 With the series win, Gaston became the first African American manager in baseball history to win a World Series until Dave Roberts won the 2020 World Series with the Los Angeles Dodgers.
 Dusty Baker joined the club two years later with the Houston Astros.

 American League president Dr. Bobby Brown presented the World Series Trophy in the place of the commissioner.
 Just a month earlier, Fay Vincent was forced to resign and was replaced by Bud Selig on what was originally perceived to be an "interim basis."
 Dr. Brown also presented the Blue Jays the trophy in 1993.
 The last World Series not to be presided over by a commissioner had taken place in 1919.
 Selig officially became commissioner of baseball in 1998.

+In the 1992–1993 off-season, the Braves signed ace starting pitcher Greg Maddux, forming an All-Star rotation that already featured John Smoltz, Tom Glavine and Steve Avery.

 The victory marked the first major championship for the city of Toronto since the National Hockey League's Toronto Maple Leafs won the 1967 Stanley Cup Finals.

 On January 29, 1995, Deion Sanders while a member of the National Football League's San Francisco 49ers participated in Super Bowl XXIX, thus Sanders became the first and to date, only professional athlete to play in both a World Series and Super Bowl.

+1995, the Braves would win their first World Series in the city of Atlanta, defeating the Cleveland Indians in six games.